 Starting with the Disclosure of all 2020 data, Gilead will be relying on legitimate interest as the legal basis for Disclosure purposes.
-Transfers of value were publicly disclosed individually on a named basis unless the explicit request from the HCP to opt out.
+Any transfers of value made in 2020 will be publicly disclosed individually on a named basis unless the explicit request from the HCP to opt out.